hazelcast/hazelcast-jet/site/docs/tutorials/python.md

 tar zxvf hazelcast-jet-{jet-version}.tar.gz && cd hazelcast-jet-{jet-version}
 ```

-If you already have Jet and you skipped the above steps, make sure to
+If you already have Jet, and you skipped the above steps, make sure to
-follow from here on.
+follow from here on (just check that
+`hazelcast-jet-python-{jet-version}.jar` is in the `lib/` folder of
+ your
+distribution, because you might have the slim distribution).

 2. Start Jet: